-Hotel front desk employees (also known as guest services employees) are responsible for making sure guests have a pleasant experience at a hotel.
-This typically involves checking in and out guests, taking reservations, and answering any questions the guests may have.
+Hotel front desk employees (also known as guest services employees) are responsible for making sure each guest has a pleasant experience at a hotel.
+Tasks typically involve checking in and checking out guests, taking reservations, and answering any questions guests may have.

-Communication is critical for a hotel front desk employee.
+Communication is critical for hotel front desk and guest service employees.
 They speak with guests in person and over the phone all day, so it is important that they speak clearly and maintain a positive tone.

 A front desk employee is typically the first person a guest sees upon entering a hotel.
 Therefore, front desk workers have to be extremely welcoming.
-A good guest services employee greets every guest with a smile and a friendly word.
+A good guest services employee greets every guest with a smile and kind word.